 Similar Destination: Jackson Hole, Wyoming

 The Mountain-Town Charm: If you're looking for a resort town smack dab in the middle of the Rocky Mountains, check out Whitefish, Montana.
-It's right near Glacier National Park, a breathtaking wilderness reserve full of glacier peaks, valleys, and lakes.
+It's located close to Glacier National Park, a breathtaking wilderness reserve full of glacier peaks, valleys, and lakes.
 It's one of the best places in the U.S. for backcountry hiking and backpacking trips.
 Stay at the Many Glacier Hotel if you're backpacking, and don't let the Shining vibes scare you away.

 Elevation: 3028 feet